oklopfer/capsfix/README.md

 ## The Solution

-The original solution is found and explained in this wiki post: https://wiki.archlinux.org/title/Xorg/Keyboard_configuration#Switching_state_immediately_when_Caps_Lock_is_pressed
+The original solution is found and explained in [this wiki post](https://wiki.archlinux.org/title/Xorg/Keyboard_configuration#Switching_state_immediately_when_Caps_Lock_is_pressed), which uses `xkbcomp`.
+However, this only works in X11.

-This script allows for:
-- Quick starting and stopping of the immediate switching
-    - Where possible, your normal caps lock state will be saved to `~/.config/xkb_caps_backup`

-- Enabling and disabling it as persistent, per user (through an autostart `.desktop`)
-    - It will only modify the keymap for the current session if just starting and stopping

-**NOTE:** Currently only works in X11.
-Wayland solution to come.
+In order to work in both X11 and Wayland, this script uses the keymapping daemon [`keyd`](https://github.com/rvaiya/keyd), which also interacts with `xkb`, and sets the caps lock key to a macro of itself, causing the trigger to happen immediately.

 ## Installation

 ### Requirements

 - `bash`
-- `cat`
+- `systemd`
-- `perl`
+- `keyd`
-- Debian/Ubuntu: `x11-xkb-utils` / Arch: `xorg-xkbcomp`

 ###